syncfusion-content/winui-docs/winui/Chart/SeriesTypes/Series.md

 ---
 layout: post
 title: Series in WinUI Chart control | Syncfusion
-description: Learn here all about Series support in Syncfusion WinUI Chart control and more details.
+description: Learn here all about Series support in Syncfusion WinUI Chart(SfChart) control with series types and more.
 platform: WinUI
 control: SfChart
 documentation: ug